notothen/LBEG_documentation/ipyrad/README.md

     root="bor",
 )
 ```
-Then iterate your run with different values of `m`:
+Then add a new cell and iterate your run with different values of `m`:
 ```python
 tests = {}
 nadmix = [0, 1, 2, 3, 4, 5, 6]